MagnusThome/RejsaRubberTrac/README.md

 # Bluetooth device name

-The default Bluetooth name of each device is "RejsaRubber" __plus__ the last four bytes in the semi unique bluetooth MAC address, like this example:
+The default Bluetooth name of each device is "RejsaRubber" __plus__ the last four bytes in the semi unique bluetooth MAC address, like this example.
+This will work in most situations.
 ```
 "RejsaRubber6412051B" - for a device with MAC address CC:C9:64:12:05:1B
 ```
-At compile time there is alternatively a choice of manually setting a device to one of six tire position names but now with only the three last bytes in the MAC address tagged on at the end of the name.
+But you can set a specific code in the name for Front/Rear, Left/Right, like FL, RL and so on.
+You can set a device to one of six tire position names but now only with the three last bytes in the MAC address tagged on at the end of the name instead of four.
 With this naming scheme each sensor can be more easily positioned properly in the logger app and still retain a unique address so not to clash with your friends nearby sensors.

 - "RejsaRubber" + four adress bytes      - Default
 - "RejsaRubberFL" + three adress bytes